sejas/chatbot-canarias/README.md

 # About the Author
-[Antonio Sejas](https://sejas.es) is a Remote React Native & FullStack Developer, Computer Engineer (UPM), Mongo Developer Certified (MongoDB University) and mentor of React @Udacity.
+[Antonio Sejas](https://sejas.es) is a Remote React Native & FullStack Developer, Computer Engineer (UPM), Mongo Developer Certified (MongoDB University).

-React, Vue, and NodeJS Trainer.
+Mentor of React @Udacity and React, Vue, and NodeJS Trainer.

 Founder of Baulen.es and JSSchool.es